orbeon/orbeon-forms-doc/form-runner/link-embed/java-api.md

 </html>
 ```

+The `Map<String, String>` allows passing a Java `Map` of HTTP header name/value pairs.
+These are passed to Form Runner when loading a form.
+Form Runner can access HTTP headers using the [`xxf:get-request-header()` XPath function](https://doc.orbeon.com/xforms/xpath/extension-http.html#xxfget-request-header).

 #### Form Runner configuration

 You deploy Form Runner in a separate web app, which can be located in the same servlet container as your web app or in a separate or even remote servlet container.